dpursehouse/pygerrit2/README.md

 ## Prerequisites

-Pygerrit2 is compatible with Python 2.7 and Python 3.6.
+Pygerrit is tested on OSX with Python 3.6, and Ubuntu (trusty) with Python 3.5 and 3.6.
+It is compatible with Python 2.7, but support is not guaranteed.

 ## Installation